arcturus-labs/blog/docs/blog/posts/Roaming_RAG.md

 There are actually a couple of tricks that I left out.
 For some reason I didn't design the `expand_section` tool to take a list of ids.
 This would have allowed the assistant to open up multiple sections in parallel and thus saved a bit of time.
 I _did_ do some experimentation with a `collapse_section` command that allowed the assistant clean up open sections that were no longer relevant to the conversation.
 Unfortunately, the assistant would either never use that tool, or, if I insisted that the tool be used, then the agent would use it indiscriminately and at the wrong time.
 I instead opted to just close all open sections at the beginning of a question.
 This is a shame, because if the user has follow-up questions about a topic it would be better to keep the sections open. ...
 Oh well, next time.

+There are times when Roaming RAG is unable to find the information it needs.
+Likely this is because the document isn't well-structured, or perhaps the headings aren't descriptive enough for the model to make sense of them.
+But, sometimes the model could also just overlook the right section.
+When this happens, I've prompted the model to apologize to the user and recommend other ideas for tracking down their answer.

 ## Conclusion